NSO-developer/nso-gitbook/administration/installation-and-deployment/system-install.md

     # systemctl daemon-reload
     # systemctl start ncs
     ```

+    `systemctl start ncs` completes after NSO is fully started and ready.
+Because the generated service has no fixed startup timeout, long-running package upgrades or other legitimate startup work can complete without systemd terminating NSO.
+Use `systemctl status ncs` and `journalctl -u ncs -f` to monitor progress.

     The Runtime Directory for System Install is set up automatically; you do not need to create it.
 From now on, the NSO daemon `ncs` is automatically started at boot time.
 3. The installation program creates a shell script file which sets the environment variables needed to run NSO.
 With the `--system-install` option, by default, these variables are set on shell startup.
 To explicitly set the variables, source `ncs.sh` or `ncs.csh` depending on your shell type.